DaLawnChair/Pizza-Delivery-Parapalegic/README.md

 Contributions are always welcome!

-Players are encouraged to to [download the GitHub project](https://github.com/DaLawnChair/Pizza-Delivery-Parapalegic) and modify the game how they see fit.
-Whether it's designing new maps, changing artwork, or adjusting the physics of the game, users should make their Pizza Delivery Parapalegic expecience the best version for them.
+Players are encouraged to to [download the GitHub project](https://github.com/DaLawnChair/Pizza-Delivery-Paraplegic) and modify the game how they see fit.
+Whether it's designing new maps, changing artwork, or adjusting the physics of the game, users should make their Pizza Delivery Paraplegic expecience the best version for them.
 Please read over the comments left on the .gd files before before adding in new nodes or adjusting existing ones.